 How to get there

-Malam Jabba is located approximately 55 kilometre away from Mingora, a city in Swat District in the province of Khyber Pakhtunkhwa.
+Malam Jabba is located approximately 55 kilometres away from Mingora, a city in the Swat District in the province of Khyber Pakhtunkhwa.
 It takes a little over two hours to reach Malam Jabba top from Mingora, which is about a 3-hour drive away from Peshawar.

 A number of buses also travel between Islamabad, Peshawar and Swat Valley on a daily basis.

 Kalam Valley is one of the best places to visit in Pakistan in December.
 Located in the upper reaches of the picturesque Swat Valley, Kalam is a popular winter tourist destination, known for its mesmerizing landscape, glacial lakes, mesmerizing Swat River, dense forests and majestic snow-clad mountain peaks.
 To put it simply, the incredible beauty of this valley is enough to leave one utterly speechless.

 This exceptionally beautiful tourist destination is situated at an altitude of about 6,600 feet and is home to a number of hotels and restaurants.
 For those planning to travel to Kalam during winter vacations, the temperature can drop as low as 1 degree Celsius, which is still tolerable compared to the weather in most areas of Gilgit Baltistan.

 Moreover, since Kalam does not get as many tourists as other places on this list, you can easily explore this vast and spacious valley on your own.
 The locals are also extremely hospitable, so you won’t have to worry about getting lost either.
 If you plan a trip to Kalam, make sure to visit the nearby valleys of Usho, Matiltan and Utror as well.
 The famous Mahodand Lake and Kundol Lake are also a must-visit.